qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Unit Selector
 --------------

-Properties of the items (labels, symbols, layout elements...) in QGIS are not necessarily bound to either the project units or a particular layer units.
+Size properties of the items (labels, symbols, layout elements...) in QGIS are not necessarily bound to either the project units or a particular layer units.
 For a large set of properties, the :guilabel:`Unit` selector drop-down menu allows you to tweak their value according to the rendering you want (based on